 Excavating Jerusalem’s Royal Quarter

-Spectacular discoveries have emerged from the dust of history, the latest of which is the bulla of King Hezekiah of Judah—a clay seal stamped with Hezekiah’s name, found in the royal quarter of the Ophel.
-At a press conference in Jerusalem on Dec.
-2, 2015, Dr. Mazar provided the English translation of the bulla’s Hebrew inscription: “Belonging to Hezekiah [son of] Ahaz, King of Judah.”
-She called it the most important individual discovery of her career—a career that includes discovering King David’s palace, Nehemiah’s wall, bullae belonging to princes who persecuted the prophet Jeremiah, a Davidic-era secret tunnel, a Solomonic-era wall, and a spectacular golden medallion featuring a menorah from the sixth century, and dozens of 2,000-year-old coins from the Jewish rebellion against the Roman Empire in A.D.
+Spectacular discoveries emerged from the dust of history, including the personal seals of Isaiah and King Hezekiah of Judah.
+Both seals were displayed in the lobby of Armstrong Auditorium during the 2018-19 season.
+Dr. Mazar called them the most important discoveries of her career—a career that included discovering King David’s palace, Nehemiah’s wall, bullae belonging to princes who persecuted the prophet Jeremiah, a Solomonic-era wall, a spectacular golden medallion featuring a menorah dating from the sixth century, and dozens of 2,000-year-old coins from the Jewish rebellion against the Roman Empire in A.D.
 69.